 When confrontation turns violent, assault charges can be filed against those who initiate or participate in the offense.
 You can be charged with assault if you are accused of causing any type of unwanted or offensive physical harm to another.
 This does not mean the alleged victim must have attack marks or suffer serious injuries as long as the actions in question were considered offensive by the alleged victim.

-Assault charges carry severe criminal penalties if convicted.
-When you need a highly skilled Redmond assault defense lawyer on your side, turn to our nine former prosecutors at Puget Law Group.
 Your diligent Redmond criminal defense lawyer can help you understand the possible consequences you could be facing, the strength of the district attorney’s case against you, and your potential defense options when you contact us for a free consultation.

 Assault Charges in Redmond, WA Are Serious